 Speaking of the Baker Hotel ...

-Here's a 3D aerial image showing the AT&T headquarters — it's the building in the middle with the blue dot — where the Baker Hotel once stood.
+Here's a 3D aerial image showing the AT&T headquarters — the building in the middle with the blue dot — where the Baker Hotel once stood.